This New Year #DeclutterWithOribel

 In every home, there is a cupboard, a drawer or a box filled with things that were either bought or gifted but still have the tags, the plastic wrapping and the zero utility value intact.
 There are also multiple things literally or metaphorically labeled ‘one-time use only’ and so we begin an endless replacing spree.
 And finally, there are the things that were used once important, but are now are only becoming dusty and obsolete.

 This basically means we all live cluttered lives, and with cities becoming more crowded, homes becoming more compact, there really is no room for clutter.
 But with all the options we now have access to, how does anyone say no?
 How does anyone resist the urge to get “just one more”?
 We did a little introspection and promised ourselves something.
 In a New Year’s resolution that you can actually keep, join us in resolving to declutter in 2019 and to show our commitment, we are starting a campaign - #DeclutterWithOribel through which we will share inspiration, tips and more!

 As you slowly reduce the unnecessary things in your home and in your life, what remains takes on more meaning.
-There is more space and more happiness!
-Saying no to mass-produced objects, unsafe materials and impractical purchases is better for your family, your home and the planet.
+There are more space and more happiness!
+Saying no to mass-produced objects, unsafe materials, and impractical purchases are better for your family, your home and the planet.